For US Healthcare Professionals

 Cataplexy—the sudden and temporary loss of muscle tone—is a hallmark symptom of narcolepsy type 1 (NT1).
 It can happen any time that rapid eye movement (REM) sleep intrudes into the awake state and can be brought on by laughter or strong emotions, such as elation or anger.
 Cataplexy can be localized, such as to the limbs, head, or neck, or affect the entire body.6

 The hallmark symptoms of NT1—excessive daytime sleepiness (EDS), cataplexy, disrupted nighttime sleep, hallucinations, and sleep paralysis—have been shown to negatively affect patients’ quality of life.
-The effects of NT1 can extend across a range of normal daily functioning, including1,7-9:
+The effects of NT1 can extend across a range of normal daily functioning, including1,3,11,13:

 - Not feeling well rested and refreshed

-- Difficulty enjoying everyday activities, like exercise
+- Difficulty enjoying everyday activities, such as exercise

 - Trouble building or maintaining relationships

 Narcolepsy type 1 is thought to be caused by a disruption of orexin signaling, which regulates the sleep-wake cycle.
 Orexin, also known as hypocretin, is a neuropeptide released by orexinergic neurons located in the hypothalamus.
 It is responsible for stabilizing the sleep-wake cycle.
-Orexin neuropeptides project deep throughout the brain to regions involved in cognition and attention, mood, muscle tone, and energy.2,3,5
+Orexin neuropeptides project deep throughout the brain to regions involved in cognition and attention, mood, muscle tone, and energy.5-7

 Orexin, also known as hypocretin, is a neuropeptide released by orexinergic neurons located in the hypothalamus.
 It is responsible for stabilizing the sleep-wake cycle.
-Orexin neuropeptides project deep throughout the brain to regions involved in cognition and attention, mood, muscle tone, and energy.2,3,5
+Orexin neuropeptides project deep throughout the brain to regions involved in cognition and attention, mood, muscle tone, and energy.5-7

-Get the latest NT1 news and resources
+Get NT1 news and resources

 Recommended for you